oracle/oci-grafana-metrics/docs/using.md

 - Dashboards that are set up to use one or more dimension template variables need to be modified by removing the dimensionsKey variable and using the new dimension variable that contains both key and value.See [**Templating**](#templating) for further details.
 - Dashboards that are set up to use dimension key and dimension value must be modified to make use of the new dimension field.
 See [**here**](#new-dimension-selector-in-version-5-of-the-plugin) for further details.
+- Dashboards that are configured in raw mode and are created in version 3 of the plugin must be modified to make use of the new raw mode interoduced in version 5 of the plugin will accept MQL query.
+See [**here**](#mql-editor) for further details.

 ## Multitenancy support